Numbers & Notes:

 Published in 2012 by PSI Press, Inc., Numbers & Notes: An Introduction to Musical Signal Processing by Regina Collecchia takes the plunge into the mathematics of music.
 Beginning with the basic physics of sound waves, Numbers & Notes carries the reader all the way to an in-depth description of the discrete Fourier transform (DFT) and fast Fourier transform (FFT).
 Every concept is geared towards the musical applications of digital signal processing.
 An entire chapter is devoted to auditory perception as it applies to music cognition, and appendices sketch out basic music theory rules, analog filter design, and actual code implementations in C, Mathematica, and Matlab.
 Virtually no background in either mathematics or signal processing is required, but a love of music is!
 Learn the tools necessary to take your musical projects to the next level.

-Regina Collecchia holds a Masters in Music, Science and Technology (2014) from Stanford University's Center for Computer Research in Music and Acoustics (CCRMA) and a Bachelors in Mathematics (2009) from Reed College.
-She holds the position of Research Engineer at SoundHound in Santa Clara, California, and has also held research positions at Apple, DJZ, and Sennheiser.
+Regina Collecchia holds a Masters Degree in Music, Science and Technology (2014) from Stanford University's Center for Computer Research in Music and Acoustics (CCRMA), and a Bachelors in Mathematics (2009) from Reed College.
+She currently holds the position of Senior Audio/DSP Software Engineer at Jaunt VR in San Mateo, California, and has also held audio-related positions at SoundHound, Apple, DJZ, and Sennheiser.
 Fond of room acoustics and efficient modeling techniques, Regina has presented research at AES, ASA, and NIME.
 View her other publications here.

 "This book brings it all together for me.
 I wish it had been written when I first began studying digital audio and signal processing.
 Anyone new to these fields should make this the first book in a personal library."